SiFTW/MitchellLabWebsite/content/publication/roy-2019-regulatory/index.md

 ---
-title: A regulatory circuit controlling the dynamics of NF$ąppa$B cRel transitions B cells from proliferation to plasma cell differentiation
+title: A regulatory circuit controlling the dynamics of NFκB cRel transitions B cells from proliferation to plasma cell differentiation
 date: '2019-01-01'
 draft: false